 Wildland firefighters monitoring a fire as it approaches a containment line cut by a bulldozer at the Double Creek fire in eastern Oregon.

-Members of a Hotshot crew, an elite firefighting unit sponsored by the federal government, conduct a backburn at the Double Creek fire.
+Members of a hotshot crew, an elite firefighting unit, conduct a backburn at the Double Creek fire.
 In a backburn, wildland firefighters intentionally burn vegetation ahead of the main body of a wildfire to create a buffer zone of burnt fuel that can slow or stop a fire’s spread.

-A wildland firefighter working night shift at the Lookout fire in western Oregon walking along a containment line.
+A wildland firefighter working night shift at the Lookout fire in western Oregon walks along a containment line.

 Fire from the Bootleg fire in southern Oregon illuminating smoke at night.

-Fire igniting the crown of a tree, causing it to torch up during night shift at the Shoe Fly fire near Mitchell, OR.
+Fire igniting the crown of a tree, causing it to torch up during night shift at the Shoe Fly fire near Mitchell, Oregon.

-A handcrew digging containment line during night shift at the Shoe Fly fire near Mitchell, OR.
+A handcrew digs containment line during night shift at the Shoe Fly fire near Mitchell, Oregon.

-A fire front burning in the night at the Double Creek fire in Oregon.
+A fire front burns in the night at the Double Creek fire in Oregon.

-Wildland firefighters monitoring a fire as it burns to a road being utilized as a containment line.
+Wildland firefighters monitor a fire as it burns to a road being used as a containment line.

-A wildland firefighter using a drip torch to light vegetation on fire during a backburn opreation.
+A wildland firefighter uses a drip torch to light vegetation on fire during a backburn operation.
 Drip torches contain a mixture of gasoline and diesel and serve as an essential tool for wildland firefighters.

 A wildland firefighter uses a drip torch to burn a hillside during a backburn operation.

-A wildland firefighter watches as flames shoot into the air during a night shift.
-Firefighters assigned to a major fire typically work 16 hour shifts but can work longer or shorter depending on fire suppression efforts.
+A wildland firefighter watches as flames shoot into the air during night shift.
+Firefighters assigned to a major fire typically work 16-hour shifts, but can work longer or shorter depending on fire suppression efforts.

 Wildland firefighters attend briefing at the Bly fire camp in southern Oregon before starting their shift suppressing the Bootleg fire.

-A helicopter transporting a load of water to be dropped on the Bootleg fire.
+A helicopter transports a load of water to be dropped on the Bootleg fire.

-Wildland firefighters mopping up hot spots along the perimeter of the Booteg fire.
+Wildland firefighters mop up hot spots along the perimeter of the Bootleg fire.
 Mopping up in firefighting is the process of cooling down burnt material left behind by a fire.
 To ensure the fire is completely out in an area and nothing rekindles, firefighters cool any material that is too hot to touch with a bare hand.

 Fire spreading at the outskirts of the Bootleg fire perimeter.